-Use the principal, counselor and parents to help solve the problem before it becomes necessary to remove a student from the classroom.

-Students sent to the office need to be accompanied by the teacher/para and a completed referral form indicating the reasons for removing the student from the classroom.
+- Use the principal, counselor and parents to help solve a discipline problem before it becomes necessary to remove a student from the classroom. - Students sent to the office need to be accompanied by the teacher/para and a completed referral form indicating the reasons for removing the student from the classroom.
 The teacher and/or principal may contact the parents.
-The principal will meet with the teacher to discuss the incident and to inform the teacher of the course of action.
-We will need to follow-up with the student and/or parents within a week to let everyone know that the situation has improved.
-Each student involved needs to have his/her own report.

-Notify the office if you need assistance removing a student from the classroom.
-Do not physically remove a student without the assistance of the principal unless it is an absolute emergency.
-Any form of corporal punishment is prohibited.
+The principal will meet with the teacher to discuss the incident and to inform the teacher of the course of action. - Do not send the student to the office without contact, explanation, and/or something to work on. - We will need to follow-up with the student and/or parents within a week to let everyone know that the situation has improved.
+Each student involved needs to have his/her own report. - Notify the office if you need assistance removing a student from the classroom.
+Do not physically remove a student without the assistance of the principal unless it is an absolute emergency. - Any form of corporal punishment is prohibited.